|Last Quarterly Update:||12/12/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry make equipment used in telephone, data, radio and TV broadcast, and wireless communications networks.
-Major companies include Apple, Cisco Systems, Motorola Solutions, and QUALCOMM (all based in the US), as well as Alcatel-Lucent (France), Ericsson (Sweden), Huawei (China), Nokia (Finland), and Samsung (South Korea).
+Major companies include Apple, Cisco Systems, and QUALCOMM (all based in the US), as well as Ericsson (Sweden), Huawei (China), Lenovo (Hong Kong), Nokia (Finland), Samsung (South Korea), and ZTE Corporation (China).

-Global spending on telecommunications equipment is about $340 billion, according to IT research firm Gartner.
-Emerging markets are fast becoming innovation centers for telecommunications equipment manufacturing, both in terms of low labor costs and technological advances.
+Global spending on telecommunications equipment is about $345 billion, according to Forrester Research.
+Emerging markets are fast becoming centers for telecommunications equipment manufacturing, because of both low labor costs and technological advances.
+Growth in spending is driven by the build-out of high-speed 4G mobile broadband networks.
+Countries with large populations and limited 4G coverage include Brazil, India, Indonesia, and the Philippines.

-Large US manufacturers have production facilities in lower-cost countries such as China, ...
+Large US manufacturers have production facilities in lower-cost countries such as ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options